The Importance of Support for Weight Loss

 The study focused on people who participated in a weight loss program for at least six months and who posted about their weight loss progress to an online social community at least twice during the study period.
 Researchers found that people who had no friends in the online social community experienced an average decrease of 4.1 percent of their body weight, while participants who were connected with two to nine friends in the online community saw an average decrease of 5.2 percent of their body weight.
 To up the ante, those with larger social connections – more than nine friends – lost an average of 6.8 percent to 8.3 percent of their body weight.

 So what does this mean for you?
-Well, it’s already been shown that in-person support and intervention programs can help you lose weight – and that’s what we do here – but you may be able to maximize your results by getting your social networks involved.
+Well, you know that in-person support and intervention programs help you lose weight – and that’s what we do here – but you can maximize your results by involving your social networks.

 On Facebook, you can create a private group and invite friends who are trying to lose weight and/or live a healthier lifestyle.
 Invite them to invite their friends so that the group can grow.
 Encourage people to share their healthy recipes and post about their success.
 Share words of encouragement and motivate each other.